 The Cambria County Commissioners voted unanimously in June 1993 to become the local sponsors for Cambria County Area Community College (CCACC).
 In September 1993 the State Board of Education approved the establishment of a community college in Cambria County.

-In October 1993 the Commissioners approved the appointment of a 15 member Board of Trustees representing the geographic service area of the institution and including leading members of the professional community.
-The Board of Trustees was inducted and held its initial meeting October 26, 1993.
+In October 1993, the Commissioners approved the appointment of a 15 member Board of Trustees representing the geographic service area of the institution and including leading members of the professional community.
+The Board of Trustees was inducted and held its initial meeting on October 26, 1993.

-By March 1994 the County Commissioners approved the Articles of Agreement with Cambria County Area Community College and a month later the Board of Trustees appointed Dr. John O. Hunter as founding President effective June 1, 1994.
-The first classes were held September 5, 1994.
+By March 1994, the County Commissioners approved the Articles of Agreement with Cambria County Area Community College, and a month later the Board of Trustees appointed Dr. John O. Hunter as founding President effective June 1, 1994.
+The first classes were held on September 5, 1994.
 The College was approved as a candidate for accreditation by the Commission on Higher Education, Middle States Association in November 1996.
 In 1999 Dr. Hunter retired.
 The Board of Trustees appointed Dr. Kathleen V. Davis as the second President of the College effective July 1, 1999.
-Under Dr. Davis’ leadership the College began the accreditation process by the Middle States Association of Colleges and Schools.
+Under Dr. Davis’ leadership, the College began the accreditation process by the Middle States Association of Colleges and Schools.

-During its ten years of operation the College has expanded its academic offerings in liberal arts and career programs to include on-line courses and advanced technology offerings.
-In addition to providing area residents with credit courses, the College has increased non-credit, continuing education programs to meet the workforce development needs of the region.
+During its first ten years of operation, the College expanded its academic offerings in liberal arts and career programs to include online courses and advanced technology offerings.
+In addition to providing area residents with credit courses, the College had increased non-credit, continuing education programs to meet the workforce development needs of the region.
 The vision of President Dr. Anna Weitz was to grow enrollment and expand outreach of the College to surrounding counties that are underserved or not served by a community college.
 In order to achieve this goal, the College petitioned the Department of Education to change the name of CCACC to reflect a more regional approach.
 The College’s name was officially changed to Pennsylvania Highlands Community College effective July 1, 2004.